ramziay/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 After completing this lab, you will be able to:

+1. Explain Azure Data Lake Storage
+2. Upload data into Azure Data Lake
-1. Work with Azure Databricks
+3. Worked with Azure Databricks
-2. Read data with Azure Databricks
+4. Read data with Azure Databricks
-3. Perform transformations with Azure Databricks
+5. Performed transformations with Azure Databricks

 ## Scenario